 So water the roots, not the leaves.
 This may seem like a no-brainer to you, but you would be surprised at how often orchid leaves can get wet during routine watering sessions, even if you are being careful.

 For example, depending on the watering technique, water can splash up and wet the orchid leaves.
-Droplets can fall onto the orchid leaves during misting sessions.
-That said, minimizing the water splashing on the orchid leaves will help prevent a brown rot or brown spot infection from hitting your orchids.
+Droplets can fall onto the orchid leaves when you mist your orchid.
+Minimizing the water splashing on the orchid leaves will help prevent a brown rot or brown spot infection from happening to your orchids.

 Note: Normally a little water getting on the orchid leaves would not be a problem, but if there are any cuts or breaks in the orchid leaf and the water is contaminated with bacteria, this could lead to bacterial brown spot or brown rot in your orchid.